pencer-io/pencer-io.github.io/_posts/2022-02-08-ctf-htb-earlyaccess.md

 tail -f /dev/null
 ```

 This script is owned by root and is running anything in the docker-entrypoint.d folder.
-In there we see an script, let's look the contents of it:
+In there we see a script, let's look the contents of it:

 ```text
 game-tester@game-server:~$ cat /docker-entrypoint.d/node-server.sh